Fireworks for Guy Fawkes

 In New Zealand there is very little focus on the reason for the celebration.
 It is simply a good occasion to get together with friends and family for some start of summer fun.

 In New Zealand there are strict rules around buying and selling fireworks.
-Fireworks are only sold for the three days up to Guy Fawkes – November 2nd to 5th.
+Fireworks are only sold for the four days up to Guy Fawkes – November 2nd to 5th.
 You must be 18 years old and have valid ID to buy fireworks, just like alcohol.
 There are also rules about what types of fireworks are sold, and you may not be able to find the same ones as in your home country.

 There are no rules about when during the year you can set fireworks off, however there are some rules about where.